mcastellin/golang-mastery/README.md

 * Add a `testHook` to dns-server application to enable testing of complex scenarios with simulated latency and response failures
 * Extend dns-server application to add the ability to cache DNS responses received from upstream servers for their TTL duration
 * Refactor gossip protocol to exchange gossip rounds using UDP multicasting to maximise network performance
+* Extend the distributed queue with account management.
+Implement authentication and access control so an account can only interact with its own namespaces.
+* Instrument distributed-queue application with OpenTelemetry